This past week, our youngest had a really rough time. Really rough.

 Why the fuss?
-We all know about antibiotics and the problem with over-prescribing and antibiotic resistanceantibiotics and the problem with over-prescribing and antibiotic resistance.
+We all know about the problem with over-prescribing antibiotics and antibiotic resistance.
 My mom, bless her heart, gave me enough antibiotics for the entire state of Michigan.
 And then some.
-That’s a lot of why I now deal with the health issues that plague me.
+That's a lot of why I now deal with the health issues that plague me.
 My kids have likely inherited my weaknesses, so I seek to strengthen their bodies as much as possible.

 I contacted the natural medical practitioner that we are working with on our family's health.
 She recommended using a lot of two Chinese herb blends Yin Chiao and Coptis Purge Fire that apparently help the body deal with illness.

 But they taste icky.
 Really icky.
 I tried to cover the taste with carob, stevia, and other sweeteners, but my little one cringed when he tasted it and could barely get it down.
 Ugh.

 We fought the bug for 2 days.
 And it appeared that we had won.

 Until the dreaded fever returned and spiked to 102.

 Onto the doctor's office.
 And got -- the script.
 The doctor said it was up to me what to do--and he was fine if I decided to see where things went in the next day or two.

 So there we went--onto the grocery store pharmacy with sick kid in tow and a 30 minute wait for something that I didn't even want.
 But it was Friday and you know what that means -- There I would sit, vulnerable over the weekend to maybe have your kid's fever hit 103 and have no antibiotics.
 No thanks.
 Better to be safe than sorry.